zarab33/mastery-quiz/README.md

 2. Send @maryrosecook a message on Slack to tell her that you've forked the repo.
 (She needs to set you up on the admin system.)

-3. Clone the repo to your computer.
+3. Clone your fork to your computer.

 4. Make sure you use Ruby version `2.4.1`.
 To check your Ruby version, run the command below.